 How do we apply an entire nine bars of pressure for the whole period of extraction?
 Most commonly, through pistons/levers, steam power, or pumps.

 The original espresso machines used levers and many coffee shops still rely on them today, as they give the ultimate control to the barista.
-To operate the machine, the lever is pulled up and the heated water is sucked through the portafilter in a vacuum.
+The lever is pulled up to operate the machine.
+It sucks hot water through the portafilter in a vacuum.
 They require a greater skill set and experience to operate.

-Steam machines, on the other hand, boil water and the steam that forms from this process is forced through the coffee grinds.
+Steam machines boil water, forcing steam through the coffee grinds.
 This method doesn’t allow for the bars of pressure needed to make that crema.